Thomas Carlin: Career

 In 1837, Illinois' legislature had approved moving the state capital from Vandalia to Springfield, despite the opposition of Governor Joseph Duncan, a former Jacksonian Democrat who had split with the President and won election as a Whig.
 The state government offices were constructed and the move occurred midway during Governor Carlin's term.
 Carlin's inaugural message blamed the Whig-controlled state bank and the Bank of Illinois at Shawneetown for Illinois' financial distress, which added to hardships encountered by frontier farmers.
 His predecessor, Governor Duncan, had urged Carlin to scrap the large Internal Improvements Act passed by the legislature in 1837, but Carlin tried to make a go of it, despite the large amount of money required and his lack of financial experience.
 He appointed former governor John Reynolds to try to sell bonds in Europe, since the Illinois and Michigan Canal from Chicago to the Illinois River (which crossed Greene County near Carrollton) required at least $1 million in financing.
 The two deals Reynolds arranged were on unfavorable terms to the state, and it lost more than $150,000.
 One of the parties to a contract, Wright and Company (London bankers) went bankrupt while Governor Carlin vacillated on approving the contract.
 Illinois ultimately sold bonds with a face value of $804,000 for $261,500, which proved a source of political controversy for many years, and which led to suspension of canal construction in 1842.
 Legislators also wanted the state to purchase an additional $3 million in bank stock, arguing that its dividends would fund the internal improvements, but Carlin warned it would not work, and the Senate Committee on Banks defeated the proposal.
 The substitute, a one-mill property tax to pay the bond interest, proved inadequate.
 Carlin begged Congress to donate more land to construct the Illinois and Michigan Canal, and also recommended that the state legislature repeal the charters of the state and Shawneetown banks, as occurred during the administration of his successor, Thomas Ford.
 Despite his federal land office background, Carlin refused to accept any funds from federal land sales, and also ordered that settlers must pay with gold or silver despite the liquidity crisis, which exacerbated the crisis.

-Another controversy which began during Carlin's term and erupted in his successor's term involved the Mormons.
-Illinois politicians of both parties had welcomed Joseph Smith and fellow Mormons when the fled Missouri.
+Another controversy which began during Carlin's term and erupted in his successor's term involved members of the Church of Jesus Christ of Latter-day Saints.
+Illinois politicians of both parties had welcomed Joseph Smith and fellow Latter-day Saints when they fled Missouri.
 Carlin signed a charter which gave Smith and his associates governmental power in Nauvoo, Illinois.
 Later, Carlin received Missouri warrants requesting Smith's extradition to Missouri, and Smith was arrested not long after leaving the governor's home.